clemensfiedler/academic-kickstart/content/home/personal.md

 I'm a curious person and try not to limit myself to one field of study.
 I am especially interested in physics and the natural sciences in general.
 I'm very interested in reading and watching Science Fiction, discussing Futurology and playing Strategy Games.
 And I constantly try to improve my skills by reading up on topics on programming or working on the puzzles on [Project Euler](https://projecteuler.net) or [The Riddler](https://fivethirtyeight.com/tag/the-riddler).

-Besides all this, I enjoy climbing, running, swimming and cycling.
+Besides all this, I enjoy running, cycling and swimming.